-USO/Aspen Pointe Peer Navigator Program: The USO works with AspenPointe, one of the largest nonprofit organizations serving individuals and families with behavioral health issues, substance abuse, employment, career development, education, housing, jail diversion/reintegration, telephonic wellness and provider network services.
-The AspenPointe Peer Navigator Program based in Colorado Springs seeks to serve all wounded, ill and injured troops who desire a smooth transition to civilian life.
-Through a peer support system with veteran mentors with similar experiences, the program works to help the integration process be less stressful and much smoother- providing a much needed "concierge" type service to these men and women to navigate the winding road of transition.
+USO/Aspen Pointe Peer Navigator Program: The USO works with AspenPointe, one of the largest nonprofit organizations serving individuals and families who need help with behavioral health issues, substance abuse, employment, career development, education, housing, jail diversion/reintegration, telephonic wellness and provider network services.
+The AspenPointe Peer Navigator Program based in Colorado Springs, seeks to serve all wounded, ill and injured troops who desire a smooth transition to civilian life.
+Through a peer support system with veteran mentors with similar experiences, the program works to help the integration process be less stressful and much smoother - providing a much needed "concierge" type service to these men and women to navigate the winding road of transition.
 The USO works to identify healing heroes near Ft.
 Carson, Colorado and assist them and their families connecting them with AspenPointe and community resources.

-Career Opportunity Days: The USO, in collaboration with Hire Heroes USA offer Career Opportunity Days (CODs) for wounded, ill and injured troops, spouses and caregivers.
+Career Opportunity Days: The USO and Hire Heroes USA offer Career Opportunity Days (CODs) for wounded, ill and injured troops, spouses and caregivers.
 A COD is a non-traditional career fair where each employer connects with troops based on interest and background.
 Troops are pre-matched with employers who conduct mock interviews and provide feedback.
 The use of mock interviews provides an additional level of support for transitioning service members to meet with employers who are ready to hire.
 These CODs are limited to 10-15 employers and 40-60 service men and women attendees to ensure the size and magnitude of these events provide an intimate atmosphere.
-Since the program's inception 97% of troops would recommend this program to fellow service members.
-In 2013, the USO plans to support 31 Career Opportunity Days expanding to 18 new locations.
+This year, the USO has hosted 11 Career Opportunity Days and we piloted the delivery of these events to non-wounded troops and families transitioning to the civilian workforce.

-USO /Hire Heroes USA Workshops: The USO, in partnership with Hire Heroes USA, hosts transition workshops for wounded, ill and injured troops, their spouses, and caregivers.
+USO /Hire Heroes USA Workshops: The USO and Hire Heroes USA also host transition workshops for wounded, ill and injured troops, their spouses, and caregivers.
 Workshops focus on resume writing, interview skills, professional work practices and translating prior military experience into a civilian career.
 Employers attend these workshops and conduct mock interviews to provide a civilian perspective on what employers are looking for in new employees.
-In 2013, the USO plans to host 67 workshops for wounded, ill or injured troops and caregivers in 38 locations.
-These workshops complement the existing transition assistance offered by the military, Department of Defense and Department of Labor to provide yet another tool in the toolbox for transitioning service members.
+These workshops complement the existing transition assistance offered by the, Department of Defense and Department of Labor to provide yet another tool for transitioning service members.
+This year, the USO hosted 48 workshops and piloted the delivery of these events to non-wounded troops and families transitioning to the civilian workforce at six workshops.

 RenovatingHope: The USO launched a new program in collaboration with the nonprofit organization RenovatingHope.
-Through this collaboration, the USO will support recently discharged wounded, ill and injured service men and women and their families by providing basic housing rehabilitation services.
+Through this collaboration, the USO will support recently discharged wounded, ill and injured troops and their families by providing basic housing rehabilitation services.
 The troops are referred directly from military installation commands and are identified as having an immediate need, are physically unable to make the repairs themselves, and/or do not have sufficient income to hire qualified contractors to complete the work.